Keith Jones, A Frontier Go-To-Market Leader

 As part of Aviso's Revenue Navigators Series, we spoke with Keith Jones, who spearheaded the go-to-market team at Mural.
 Keith has spent the majority of his career in growth-stage startups as an operator and technologist with his most recent adventure taking him to Gartner to focus on revenue technology strategy.

-This post is the second of two segments breaking down Keith’s interview with Aviso.
-As a revenue technology strategist with expertise in operations, sales, solutions engineering, and systems, Keith spoke about the factors to consider while building or buying tools and AI solutions, how AI can help sales teams to leapfrog at delivering excellence, and how Aviso's AI is pushing the envelope on deal forecasting and revenue intelligence.
+This post is the first of two segments breaking down Keith’s interview with Aviso.
+As a revenue technology strategist with expertise in revenue operations, sales, solutions engineering, and systems, Keith spoke about how revenue tools can help leaders scale their organization’s growth, drive revenue intelligence, and optimize sales enablement and strategy to achieve desired revenue outcomes.

-Aviso: How do you see the role of AI and tools like Aviso in using revenue intelligence to drive the sales processes?
+Aviso: How do you see the role of data and workflows in building a scalable revenue operations foundation?

-If you are interested in knowing how Aviso’s AI-guided selling can help your go-to-market teams close more deals, accelerate growth, and find their revenue true north, please sign up here.
+If you are interested in knowing how Aviso can help you unlock your revenue potential with AI-based revenue intelligence, please sign up here.
 You can also read other customers' success stories here.